 - The next day, the city did sign its own delegation of authority — but apparently made it clear its fire personnel would remain separate from Harvey’s [Type 1 Incident Management] team, which arrived Sunday night.
 In a July 16 interview, [Colorado Springs FD Fire Chief Rich] Brown said he specified in the city’s delegation of authority that the city, and no one else, would have control if the fire crossed into Colorado Springs.

-- As adamant as the city was that its personnel operate independently during the fire, it looks equally adamant now that its personnel alone examine the response.
+- As adamant as the city was that its personnel operate independently during the fire, it is equally adamant that only its personnel examine the response.
 No third party has been engaged to review the city’s performance, which often is requested when a fire kills people.

 The Colorado Springs Independent, and the reporter, Pam Zubeck, deserve a great deal of praise for their investigation and the writing of this excellent article.
 Pulitzer Prize-worthy maybe?